w3f/polkadot-wiki/docs/general/polkadot-direction.md

 - being a chain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain slots), which allowed a simple and secure, sharded execution environment
-- to being an application-focused ecosystem where where we remove the assumption that each application owns a core, and instead that all cores are a resource to be consumed and used as needed by all applications.
+- to being an application-focused ecosystem where we remove the assumption that each application owns a core, and instead that all cores are a resource to be consumed and used as needed by all applications.